Over the last couple of years there has been a dramatic rise in the adoption of mesh network systems for the home.

 Setting up a mesh network is generally a simple procedure.
 Most manufacturers offer bundles that include a main point plus at least one other device for another room.

 The amount of additional points you need generally depends on how big your home is.
-Google, for example, claims that a smaller home or apartment would really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.
+Google, for example, claims that a smaller home or apartment will really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.

 It says you need two for a medium house and three for a larger home of around 170 to 420 square metres.